bensobkowiak/VanML/BEAST_practical.md

 ### This will download the package.
 You should get a prompt stating it has been successfully installed but that it will need to be restarted for any changes to take effect.
 Please restart BEAUti.

-### 3. Now load in the data, set the tip dates and set up the site model and clock model as in the [previous exercise](Beast.md).
+### 3. Now load in the data, set the tip dates and set up the site model and clock model as before.

 <br>